-Think Economics has been engaged to provide an independent assessment of the economic benefits attributed to the proposed Warrawong Plaza Redevelopment at 43-65 Cowper Street, Warrawong.
+The scope for this Economic Review and Project Benefit Assessment is to provide an independent assessment of the economic benefits attributed to the proposed Warrawong Plaza Redevelopment at 43-65 Cowper Street, Warrawong.
 The assessment of economic benefits considers the range of impacts associated with both the construction phase and operational phase of the project and has included the modelling of direct and indirect benefits.